globus/django-globus-portal-framework/docs/source/tutorial/search/configuring-fields.rst

 before it can be viewed in templates.
 Examples include parsing dates or generating links to the Globus Webapp.

-Django Globus Portal Framework includes some built-in templates which will automatically be rendered if given the right field names.
+The Django Globus Portal Framework includes some built-in templates which will automatically be rendered if given the right field names.
 Some of these include:

-* Title -- A title for this subject, shown on the search results page and the detail page.
+* Title -- A title for a given subject, shown on the search results page and the detail page.
 * Globus App Link -- A link to the file on https://app.globus.org.
 * HTTPS URL -- A direct-download link to the file.